 - 79Br : 81Br = 1 : 1

-Therefore, isotope peaks are clearly detected in cases where chlorine or bromine atoms are present in the structural formula.
+Therefore, if chlorine or bromine atoms are present in the structural formula, the isotope peaks will be clearly detected.
 For example, we have the following.

 In the case of chlorine atoms, the isotope ratio is 3:1, as described above.
 Therefore, the ionic strength on the vertical axis also shows a spectral peak at a ratio of 3:1.

 Isotope Peaks of Carbon Atoms Are Observed at M+1

 As explained earlier, the probability of 13C’s existence is low compared to 12C.
 13C is present at an existence ratio of 1.1%.
 So, can we ignore 13C when analyzing with MS?
 In mass spectra, it is not always sufficient to ignore 13C.

 When the molecular weight is low, 13C is almost not observed because the ratio of 13C is only 1.1%.
 However, as the molecular weight increases and the number of carbon atoms increases, the 13C isotope peak becomes more and more visible.
 The original molecular weight is represented by M, and the 13C isotope peak is represented by M+1.

 With n carbon atoms, the intensity ratio of M+ to [M+1]+ is as follows.

 - M+ : [M+1]+ = 100 : 1.1 x n